 The last leg of your trek takes you to Siwai.
 Walk past terraced fields and traditional farms till you reach Siwai.
 As soon as you reach there, board a vehicle and head to Pokhara.
 Once you arrive in Pokhara check into your hotel.
 The lakeside city is frequently visited by international as well as domestic tourists.
 The rest of the day is for you to spend it on your own.
 Take a well deserved rest or stroll around the lakeside area.
 Sit by the serene Phewa Lake gazing at Machhpuchhre’s reflection and colourful boats.
 If you want to see more of Pokhara you can book a half-day guided sightseeing tour at an extra cost.
 Overnight in Pokhara.

-You finally leave Pokhara and drive to Kathmandu.
-It is a pleasant ride filled with refreshing mountain views and village scenes.
-You drive beside the Trishuli River.
-Watch people in bright rafting gear paddling down the river.
-Midway there will be stops for refreshments.
+Take an afteroon flight to Kathmandu.
+Before you fly back to to the capital, you can visit the popular sightseeing spots of Pokhara or try paragliding.
+These activities will incur extra costs.
 Once you arrive in Kathmandu, check into your hotel.
 Take rest for as long as you like.
 Later on, go souvenir shopping or visit some places of interest.
-Celebrate the conclusion of your Nepal Annapurna Base Camp Trek with a complimentary farewell dinner at a traditional Nepali restaurant.
+Celebrate the conclusion of your Nepal Annapurna Base Camp Trek with a complimentary farewell dinner with your guide or a representative from our office.
 Overnight in Kathmandu.

 You will be driven to the airport in due time to catch your flight (three hours prior to the scheduled departure).
 If you want you can extend your trip and explore more of the country.
 Choose from our vast range of itineraries or allow us to customize a tour for you.
 Bid goodbye to Nepal !